EmilyChenHsu/Visual-Resume/README.md

 * Select a user to view.
 * The initial tile that pops up give a general overview of the user's contributions in GitHub.
-* At the top-left of the tile, the user's **name** is displayed.
+* At the top-left of the tile, the user's **login** is displayed.
 If you click on it, it will take you to their official GitHub profile page.
-If you hover over it, the user's **login/username** will be displayed.
+If you hover over it, the user's **full name** (if available) will be displayed.
 * Just beneath the user's name, their **tenure** is displayed.
 This allows you to see how long ago they joined the GitHub community.
 * Below the tenure is the user's **avatar or profile picture**.
 * Below the avatar is the **number of followers** the user has.